You are not going to be able to write a brochure about the entire state of Florida. That would include so much info it would be a travel book!

 You must pick a certain specific topic to write about.
-Possible topics include Lancaster, Disney World, Graceland, and so forth.
-In the same vein, brochures can also be about health care, day trips, houses for sale, etc. However, a brochure cannot cover all of the information about each of these topics.
+For example, possible topics in Florida include Lancaster, Disney World, Graceland, and so forth.
+Florida brochure topics can also be about health care, day trips, houses for sale, etc. Even after you narrow down your choice to one topic, remember that a brochure cannot cover all of the information about that topic.

 Writing one long lengthy paragraph about the entire topic is going to become boring for your reader.
 Break the topic up into appropriate headlights.
 Use bullet points, numbers, and other sorts of lists to highlight the most pertinent information.

 Brochures can be written on a wide variety of subjects; however, following some tips on writing the contents of a brochure will help you to identify and narrow your topic, as well as write in an appropriate style.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!

 Please set a username for yourself.